Every Single Night

 "Every Single Night" is a song written and recorded by American singer-songwriter Fiona Apple.
-It was released as the lead single from her fourth studio album, The Idler Wheel..., on April 24, 2012, by Epic Records.
+It was released as the only single from her fourth studio album, The Idler Wheel..., on April 24, 2012, by Epic Records.

 Background and release

-"Every Single Night" marked Apple's first single in six years since "Get Him Back" (2006).
-She began writing and recording the song in secret, unbeknownst to her label.
+"Every Single Night" marked Fiona Apple's first single in six years since "Get Him Back" (2006).
+She began writing and recording the song in secret, unbeknownst to her label Epic.
 She and producer Charley Drayton opted to use minimal musical arrangement in the song by performing on a celesta and a marimba.
 The song chronicles what Apple used to dream every night; "Every single night's a fight with my brain."

 Apple first performed the song during the South by Southwest (SXSW) festival in Austin, Texas, in 2012.
 The music video of the song premiered on the Sundance Channel on June 10, 2012, and was directed by Joseph Cahill in Paris, France.
 It features scenes of Apple in a bed with a Minotaur, with snails, feeding an alligator, and wearing an octopus for a hat.
 Michaell Cragg of The Guardian remarked of the video, "The singer seems to have gone Gaga with her new video, in which she sports a squid headpiece and snail ensemble."
 Rolling Stone compared the video to Apple's controversial music video of her single "Criminal" (1996), saying, "It's sort of like her breakthrough video for 1996's "Criminal," if it took place at a wildlife preserve instead of a seedy house party."